Medical Privacy Violations and Medical Malpractice

 Cases like the individual patient’s tend to be those in which more serious harms occur.
 According to the director of the Office for Civil Rights, these occurrences are exactly “the kinds of harm that HIPAA is intended to address.”
 In some states, patients have begun filing medical negligence claims to seek compensation for these injuries, and in some instances, juries have awarded millions of dollars in damages.

 If you suffered an injury caused by a medical data breach, you may be eligible to file a medical malpractice lawsuit.
 You should discuss your situation with a dedicated Naperville medical malpractice attorney as soon as possible.
-Contact Woodruff Johnson & Evans today to learn more about our services.
+Contact Woodruff Johnson & Evans Law Offices today to learn more about our services.